drminnaar/aws-dotnet-examples/README.md

 ## Projects

 * [Cognito Mvc] - This project demonstrates how to integrate an ASP.NET Core MVC web application with Amazon Cognito using the Amazon SDK.

+    The following features have been implemented:

+    * Signup for a new account
+    * Confirm Signup (using confirmation code)
+    * Sign into account
+    * Sign out of account

 * [S3 ConsoleApp] - This project demonstrates how to integrate a .NET Core Console application with Amazon S3 using the Amazon SDK.

+    The following features have been implemented:

+    * List all S3 buckets
+    * Create new S3 bucket
+    * Delete S3 bucket

 * [DynamoDb ConsoleApp] - This project demonstrates how to integrate a .NET Core console application with DynamoDb using the Amazon SDK.
+This application provides the functionality required to both manage DynamoDb tables, and manage the data stored in a DynamoDB table

+    The following features have been implemented:

+    * Manage Tables
+        * Create table
+        * List and find tables
+        * Wait for tables to be described (eventually consistent)
+        * Delete table
+    * Manage Book Table Data
+        * Automatically creates Book table
+        * Add books to Book table
+        * Update books in Book table
+        * Delete books from Book table
+        * List and find books in Book table

+* [SNS ConsoleApp] - This project demonstrates how to integrate a .NET Core console application with SNS using the Amazon SDK.
+This application provides the functionality required to manage SNS topcs, subscriptions, and publications.

+    The following features have been implemented:

+    * Manage Topics
+        * Create topic
+        * List and find topics
+        * Delete topic
+    * Manage Subscriptions
+        * Create an email subscription
+        * Cancel a subscription
+        * List subscriptions
+    * Manage Publications
+        * An example showing how to publish a 'Game Ranking' to a 'game-ranking' topic

 ## Versioning